timmo848/school_report/README.txt

 == Welcome to School Report Forums README ==

+>>Compatibility<

+This web application is fully compatible with the latest versions of:
+-Microsoft Internet Explorer
+-Mozilla Firefox
+-Google Chrome

 >>To access this Web App on a local machine<<

 Note: This requires RAILS 3.2 or later and RUBY 1.8 or later